-Border control will review the certificate and contact a representative of the Chief Epidemiologist (health care worker) as needed.
+Border control will review the certificate and contact a Chief Epidemiologist (health care worker) representative as needed.
 If the certificate is deemed invalid, the traveler will have to take 2 COVID-19 tests with the 5-day quarantine in between and provide a certificate of negative PCR testing.

 Children born in 2005 or later must go into quarantine with their parents or guardians when they arrive in Iceland.

 Many different hotels and guesthouses have made changes to ensure a safe quarantine.
 If you have already booked accommodations, please reach out to them to make sure they accept quarantined travelers’ responsibility.
 If you are looking for a place to quarantine, you can find the list of businesses here.